jafossum/ArduinoLibraries/README.md

 This will be an ongoing project with MavLink methods added as they are needed into my own MavLink definition files.

+## JAF_EscController

+Library with inheritance from built in Arduino Library [Servo](https://www.arduino.cc/en/Reference/Servo).

+This will be used together with **JAF_FrequencyScheduler** in a set frequency to set PWM signals to ESCs connected to defined pins.